znoxx/sleepy_nas/README.md

 * `probe_interval` sleep will be taken.
 * Cycle will restart from the beginning (start measurement).

 Current settings work for me, e.g. I use NAS to broadcast movies via PLEX before bedtime.
-When I'm done with a movie, my NAS will automagically go to sleep since there will be no traffic.
+When I'm done with a movie, my NAS automagically goes to sleep after 20 minutes, since there is no traffic.

 ## Running script